 Understanding how state and federal law works together to make military divorce unique will help prepare you for the divorce process.
 These articles have been prepared by Divorce Lawyers For Men to help you:

 - Service Members Civil Relief Act (SCRA)

 - Child Custody in Military Divorce

 Divorce takes an emotional toll on every man.
 As a member of the military, you risk your life to keep our country safe.
 You fight on foreign soil, defend our borders, and protect the home front so that American families continue to enjoy freedom.
 Faced with divorce, you may feel like you are losing the home you have fought so hard to protect.
 No military service member who has defended our way of life should go through this process alone.

 A Better Future

-There is no need for you to give up your rights, no matter how distressing the end of your marriage.
+There’s no need for you to give up your rights, no matter how distressing the end of your marriage is.
 The emotional pain caused by divorce will eventually go away.

 As painful as the divorce process can be, it also creates a road map for your future.
 You have the power to make decisions about the custody and visitation of your children, you have rights regarding the division of your debts, assets and military retirement, and in regards to child and spousal support.
 Having a strong ally on your side in the courtroom helps you lay the foundation for a better life after divorce.

 Get Real Help Today